 Rush to Judgment

-Zimmerman claims that he was acting in self-defense, that Martin jumped on him and was beating him to a pulp and even threatened to kill him.
+The killer claims that he was acting in self-defense, that Martin jumped on him and was beating him to a pulp and even threatened to kill him.
 In which case he surely should show some signs of physical trauma.
-The 911 recording does reveal someone screaming for help, but it sounds like Martin rather than Zimmerman.
+The 911 recording does reveal someone screaming for help, but it sounds like Martin rather than his killer.
 And if, at such close range, he was incapable of shooting the kid in the leg, what business does he have even being armed in the first place?

 The unsettling truth is that Americans in general have an overwhelming pro-white bias, and a tendency to regard persons of color with greater suspicion.
 Whenever I visit the Deep South, which is quite often, I almost invariably hear a comment along the lines of “them Niggers just can’t can’t be trusted”.
 And that attitude ain’t just a Red State thing, bro.